Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-In 1921, a 38-foot steel tower was placed on the island to exhibit a new light powered by acetylene gas.
-The light station was automated in 1939, the same year the Coast Guard assumed responsibility for all the nation’s aids to navigation.
-In 1942, Fishing Battery Island was deeded to the Department of the Interior to be used as part of a migratory bird and wildlife refuge with the stipulation that there be “no interference with the use of the small area for lighthouse purposes.”
-Known as the Susquehanna Wildlife Refuge the area was home to thousands of ducks.
+In 1942, Fishing Battery Island was deeded to the Department of the Interior to be used as part of a migratory bird and wildlife refuge with the stipulation that there be no interference with the use of the small area set aside for lighthouse purposes.
+Known as the Susquehanna Wildlife Refuge, the area was home to thousands of ducks.
 Changes in water quality and quantity severely impacted the area, and Hurricane Agnes in 1972 destroyed what remained of the good waterfowl vegetation.
-The waters were subsequently returned to the State of Maryland in 1978, but the Fishing Battery Island remains a part of the National Wildlife Refuge System.
+The waters were subsequently returned to the State of Maryland in 1978, but Fishing Battery Island remains a part of the National Wildlife Refuge System.

-The Battery Island Preservation Society, working closely with the Havre de Grace Maritime Museum, proposed a plan to transform the dilapidated lighthouse and eroding island into a public park and historic bed and breakfast.
+The Battery Island Preservation Society, working closely with the Havre de Grace Maritime Museum, proposed a plan in the 1990s to transform the eroding island and dilapidated lighthouse into a public park and historic bed and breakfast.
 The project received official approval, but the effort had fizzled by the time an official lease agreement was ready.

-On a recent Chesapeake Chapter of the U.S. Lighthouse Society trip to the Battery aboard the 49-foot skipjack Martha Lewis, it was evident that the 1853 structure was suffering from severe neglect.
-Society members described the island as “a patch of dry land only inches above lapping high-tide waves,” and its historic lighthouse as “a rundown two-story stone house that shoulders a ruined 32 foot-high turreted light tower.”
-The 36 members aboard that day climbed down into a motorboat hanging off the Martha Lewis, and in groups of four or five made their way through the shallow waters to a wooden landing located a few feet from the lighthouse.
+On a Chesapeake Chapter of the U.S. Lighthouse Society trip to the Battery aboard the forty-nine-foot skipjack Martha Lewis in 1999, it was evident that the 1853 structure was suffering from severe neglect.
+Society members described the island as “a patch of dry land only inches above lapping high-tide waves,” and its historic lighthouse as “a rundown two-story stone house that shoulders a ruined thirty-two- foot-high turreted light tower.”
+The thirty-six members on the tour that day climbed down into a motorboat hanging off the Martha Lewis, and in groups of four or five made their way through the shallow waters to a wooden landing located a few feet from the lighthouse.
 In addition to the lighthouse, the small island is home to a single picnic table, and a few scruffy trees.
-Recent island visitors have left behind evidence of their stay in the form of beer cans and fire rings.
+Recent island visitors had left behind evidence of their stay in the form of beer cans and fire rings.

 Despite its derelict appearance, local citizens and volunteers have not given up hope.
 Local architects and engineers have donated time towards a feasibility study for the restoration of the island.
 The island’s preservation society has obtained estimates for rebuilding the stone bulkheads that previously encircled the island.
 Most of the bulkheads are still in the area and would only require being moved back into position.
 The lighthouse itself is still structurally intact, and the ambitious goal is to restore its cisterns, boathouse and cast-iron lantern.
 Future plans would also include the restoration of some of the demolished outbuildings like the fish hatcheries, which were so vital to area commerce in the 1800s.
 While the whereabouts of the lighthouse’s Fresnel lens is officially unknown, it is rumored that the lens is being kept safe by friends of the lighthouse in anticipation of the structure’s eventual renovation.